 Many desktops have no reviews.
 We are not talking about all-in-one computers from Dell or HP.
 We mean computers that are assembled from the local (or home) computer store and are usually sold as no-name.

-OK, you can certainly read reviews of the individual components of a pc, but you'll never be sure that all those components work perfectly together without micro which will swell over time.
+Okay, you can definitely read reviews of the individual components of a pc, but you will never be sure that all these components work together perfectly with each other without any minor problems that will grow over time.

 2. Harder to buy